Magisk-Modules-Alt-Repo/ToyBox-Ext/README.md

 ### Description
 Systemless Magisk module
-to install (additional) ToyBox applets, using toybox-armv7m binary from: https://github.com/landley/toybox
+to install (additional) ToyBox applets, using ARMv7 or higher binaries from: https://github.com/landley/toybox

 SUPPORTED: ARMv7 and higher